-Matale Alu Vihara which is also known as the Aluvihare Rock Temple is one of the most important pilgrimage sites in the island of Sri Lanka.
+Matale Alu Viharaya is also known as the Alu vihare Rock Temple.
+It is one of the most important pilgrimage sites in the island of Sri Lanka.
 It is believed that this temple’s history dates back to the 3rd century BC.
 According to ancient records, King Devanampiyatissa built the dagoba here, founded the temple and planted the Bo sapling as well.

 During the Matale Rebellion which took place in 1848, the old library of the temple which housed the manuscripts was destroyed.
 The painstaking task of rewriting the texts was once again undertaken by the faithful monks.
 But this time, the process took longer and the first of the three ‘baskets of law’ was completed only in the year 1982.